its-tushar-bit/sonatype-firewall-extension/insight-brain-tenancy/readme.md

 request context and is therefore a type of [Periodic Work](#periodic-work).
 Following those recommendations we make use of Quartz for session expiration by creating a custom QuartzShiroSessionValidationScheduler that can be scheduled for each tenant.

+### Banning Implementations

+It may be desirable to ban some classes or packages, see this [readme](/nexus-mtiq-server/src/main/java/com/sonatype/insight/brain/service/banning/readme.md) to understand how that has been made possible for mtiq.